Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Lie monoids of Primitives

 In fact, the Hopf monoids $\nGP$, $\nPI$, $\nA$, and $\nOP$ all have a notion of ``connected'' elements that cannot be expressed as nontrivial products of other elements.
 We use this to determine the primitives of $\nGP$, and the description of the primitives of its submonoids follows as a corollary.

-\begin{prop} The primitives of $\nGP^*$ are the duals to the $(|I|-1)$-dimensional generalized permutahedra in $\R I$. \end{prop} \begin{proof} Like with the proof of \Cref{cor: poset primitives}, we find the primitives in $\nGP^*$ by taking the duals of the indecomposable elements of $\nGP$.
-These are generalized permutahedra in $\R I$ that cannot be expressed as products of two or more generalized permutahedra, which are exactly those of codimension $1$. \end{proof}
+\begin{theorem} The primitives of $\nGP^*$ are the duals to the $(|I|-1)$-dimensional generalized permutahedra in $\R^I$. \end{theorem} \begin{proof} Like with the proof of Theorem~\ref{thm:posetprimitives}, we find the primitives in $\nGP^*$ by taking the duals of the indecomposable elements of $\nGP$.
+These are generalized permutahedra in $\R^I$ that cannot be expressed as products of two or more generalized permutahedra, which are exactly those of codimension $1$. \end{proof}

 \begin{corollary} The primitives of $\nPI^*$, $\nA^*$, and $\nOP^*$ are as follows: \begin{enumerate}[label=(\roman*)] \item For $\nPI^*[I]$, these are $\pi_I^*$. \item For $\nA^*[I]$, these are $a_\ell^*$ for any linear order $\ell$ on $I$. \item For $\nOP^*[I]$, these are $\Or_{\alpha, I}^*$ where $\alpha$ is a composition of $|I|$. \end{enumerate} \end{corollary}